 \emph{\textbf{Mitigation:} A 30\% margin was built into the RF power estimates, based on operational experience by IBA.
 An appropriate tuning range is built into the cavity design.
 A full scale RF cavity will be built and tested before the start of the construction of the other three cavities.
 Options of cavity coating exist in case of multipactoring, e.g., Aquadag.}

-\section{Cyclotron Particle Simulations}
+\subsection{Cyclotron Particle Simulations}

 It is necessary to perform an in-depth particle simulation of the primary acceleration of the beam to ensure that the beam reaches energy, maintains quality, and is possible to extract.
 We do this using OPAL ~\cite{adelmann_opal_2019} which is a particle accelerator simulation suite developed at the Paul Scherrer Institute that accounts for space-charge effects.
-It is based on particle-in-cell (PIC) calculations that track a 'bunch' of particles through time-varying magnetic and electric fields.
-The temporal integration within OPAL is carried out using a fourth-order Runge-Kutta method.There is a mode within OPAL, OPAL-cycl, which is designed to simulate cyclotrons.
+It is based on particle-in-cell (PIC) calculations that track a ``bunch" of particles through time-varying magnetic and electric fields.
+The temporal integration within OPAL is carried out using a fourth-order Runge-Kutta method.
+There is a mode within OPAL, OPAL-cycl, which is designed to simulate cyclotrons.
 This makes it well-suited for the primary acceleration phase of the IsoDAR cyclotron.
-Conveniently, OPAL-cycl has built-in objects called PROBEs, that can provide beam diagnostics, and and COLLIMATORs, which can provide halo reduction.
+Conveniently, OPAL-cycl has built-in objects called probes, that can provide beam diagnostics, and collimators, which can provide halo reduction.

-\subsection{Fieldmaps}
+\subsubsection{Fieldmaps}

 A critical aspect of these simulations is that they accurately simulate the electric and magnetic fields within the cyclotron.
-We performed these simulations using a 1D RF model derived from the voltages provided in Table~\ref{tab:rad_dep}.
+We performed these simulations using the latest updates to our 1D RF model discussed previously.
+Specifically, the field is derived from the voltages provided in Table~\ref{tab:rad_dep}.
 The radially increasing voltage leads to a roughly constant turn separation, which is important for ease of extraction.
 We conducted these simulations using a 2D median plane magnetic field that is derived from a physically realistic cyclotron model produced by IBA.
 Of note, this magnetic field map does not include a $\nu_{r} = 1$ resonance, which would increase the inter-turn separation in the last few turns at the price of reduced beam quality.
 This magnetic field is significantly more realistic than our previous work because the cyclotron model allots space for the injection components.

-\subsection{Probes}
+\subsubsection{Probes}